johnnyAklilu/USCOVID19CasePredictorUpdated/README.md

 # USCOVID19CasePredictorUpdated
-A Python program that predicts USA's future COVID-19 cases.
-It uses Linear Regression algorithms.
-Modules used are Pandas, Matplotlib and Sklearn.
+A Linear Regression Model to predict the number of future Positive COVID-19 tests in the United States.
+Programming Language: Python
+Modules: Pandas, Matplotlib, SciKit-Learn